Columbus, OH Solar Panels

 Learn MoreFrequently Asked Questions

-We’re a national solar company with strong local expertise, having completed over 2,471 installations across Georgia since 2020.
-Our experience spans diverse neighborhoods and home types throughout the state.
+We believe Palmetto Solar is the best choice for Columbus homeowners.
+We’re a national company with local expertise, having completed over 1,335 installations across Ohio since 2020.